Helpdesk

 1. IT Ticketing Systems

-Purpose: Used by IT departments to handle technical support requests, incident management, and service requests.
+Purpose: IT ticketing system used by IT departments to handle technical support requests, incident management, and service requests.

 Key Features: